DaedalicEntertainment/ue4-test-automation/README.md

 ### Play In Editor

-You can run each test suite by just entering Play In Editor, if "Run in PIE" is checked for that test suite (default).
+You can run each test suite by just entering _Play In Editor_, if "Run in PIE" is checked for that test suite (default).

 ### Automation Window

-In order to run multiple tests, you can use the Automation window of the session frontend of the Unreal Editor (Window > Test Automation).
+In order to run multiple tests, you can use the _Automation window_ of the session frontend of the Unreal Editor (Window > Test Automation).
 There, your tests will be shown under the category DaedalicTestAutomationPlugin.

 ![Automation Window](Documentation/AutomationWindow.png)